shyamblast/omura-jasa-2020/README.md

 # omura-jasa-2020
 Implementation of algorithms described in

 > Shyam Madhusudhana, Anita Murray, and Christine Erbe.
-"Automatic detectors for low-frequency vocalizations of Omura’s whales, Balaenoptera omurai: A performance comparison." _The Journal of the Acoustical Society of America_ (2020)
+"Automatic detectors for low-frequency vocalizations of Omura’s whales, _Balaenoptera omurai_: A performance comparison." _The Journal of the Acoustical Society of America_ (2020)

 for the detection of Omura's whale vocalizations.